 - Tactical secure communications systems;

-- Night vision devices, thermal imagery systems, optics, and laser rangefinders;
+- Thousands of night vision devices, thermal imagery systems, optics, and laser rangefinders;

 - Commercial satellite imagery services;